GeekTrainer/learn-django/Module5/Module5_Unit4.md

 [1]: https://docs.djangoproject.com/en/3.1/ref/csrf/ "CSRF Details"

 When learning Django we found out that **views** are an essential component to the framework as they handle what to return when a request is sent.
 So it's only logical that our form would be sent back to our **views.py** file for processing.
 In order to complete our form we now have the option to use an existing view, or create another one to handle this type of request.

-Enter the below code under the comment `# [TODO] Create view for ClientForm`.
+1. Go to the **views.py** file and enter the below code under the comment `# [TODO] Create view for ClientForm`.

 ```python
 # [TODO] Create view for ClientForm